typst/typst/tests/typ/code/include.typ

 // Include a file
 #include "importable/chap1.typ"

-// The variables of the file should not appear in this scope.
-// Error: 1-6 unknown variable
-#name

 // Expression as a file name.
 #let chap2 = include "import" + "able/chap" + "2.typ"

 -- _Intermission_ --
 #chap2

+---
 {
-    // Expressions, code mode.
     // Error: 21-43 file not found
     let x = include "importable/chap3.typ"
 }

+---
+#include "importable/chap1.typ"

+// The variables of the file should not appear in this scope.
+// Error: 1-6 unknown variable
+#name